tetsu/animal-classifier/README.md

     IMAGE_SIZE = 50
     ```

-1. Go to the top folder of this project, and download monkey images by typing following command in terminal.
+1. Go to the top folder of this project, and download images of assigned classes by typing following command in terminal.

     ```
-    python download.py monkey
-    ```

-1. Download crow images by typing following command in terminal.

-    ```
-    python download.py crow
-    ```

-1. Download boar images by typing following command in terminal.

-    ```
-    python download.py boar
+    python download.py
     ```

 1. Remove images that are not proper for learning, such as unclear images, wrong images, images with other animals or breeds, etc.